python-restx/flask-restx/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Tell us how Flask-RESTPlus is broken
+about: Tell us how Flask-RESTX is broken
 title: ''
 labels: bug
 assignees: ''